guitarmind/tesseract-web-service/README.md

 tesseract-web-service
 =====================

-An implementation of web service for tesseract-OCR, based on http://wolfpaulus.com/jounal/android-journal/android-and-ocr/
+An implementation of RESTful web service for tesseract-OCR, based on http://wolfpaulus.com/jounal/android-journal/android-and-ocr/

 The HTTP server is implemented using tornado.
 Currently only accept uploading .png files or image url with .png extension.